Exploring The Different Types of Dental Implants

 Endosteal Implants

 This type of implant is the most common and is surgically placed directly into the jawbone.
 Typically resembling small screws or cylinders made of titanium, known for its compatibility with the human body, endosteal implants boast an exceptional success rate, making them a popular choice.
 They are versatile and can support individual artificial teeth, bridges, or even dentures.
-Over 90% of dental implants used today are endosteal due to their reliability and effectiveness.
+Due to their reliability and effectiveness, over 90% of dental implants used today are endosteal.

 Subperiosteal Implants